ErisMik/stephscript/README.md

 ## Syntax
 ### Rules
-- [ ] “Berlin Wall” must occur at some time during the program
+- [~] “Berlin Wall” must occur at some time during the program
-- [ ] CODE MUST BE WRITTEN IN ALL CAPS BECAUSE STEPH LIKES TO SHOUT
+- [~] CODE MUST BE WRITTEN IN ALL CAPS BECAUSE STEPH LIKES TO SHOUT
 - [ ] All numbers must be greater than 100 because Steph always puts in 110%
-- [ ] Mentioning Aesthetics causes the program to run faster than usual
+- [~] Mentioning Aesthetics causes the program to run faster than usual
-- [ ] Stephscript will not compile if John is mentioned anywhere
+- [~] Stephscript will not compile if John is mentioned anywhere
 - [ ] To create constants preface the variable name with “Ulgethora”, as she is not one to change her mind
 - [ ] Naming a variable after a school sport results in the program printing “GO BULLDOGS” to stdout
-- [ ] Errors are called Rants
+- [X] Errors are called Rants
-- [ ] Lists are called Crap (or TODOs)
+- [~] Lists are called Crap (or TODOs)
-- [ ] Stephscript can only be run on a computer with less than 5gb of space remaining, and the computer is NOT running the latest version of it’s OS
+- [~] Stephscript can only be run on a computer with less than 5gb of space remaining, and the computer is NOT running the latest version of it’s OS
 - [ ] The device must NOT be flat/level for Stephscript to run (If available)
-- [ ] Stephscript must be run from the Desktop, or else it deletes itself
+- [~] Stephscript must be run from the Desktop, or else it deletes itself
 - [ ] Running a stephscript script randomly generates a sticker to put on your laptop (http://randombumpersticker.com/)
-- [ ] Making an instance of a class opens a new window, each print statement opens a new window
-- [ ] Stephscript can’t loop because Steph always does it right the first name
+- [ ] Making an instance of a class opens a new window, each print statement opens a new window ~~- [ ] Stephscript can’t loop because Steph always does it right the first name~~
 - [ ] Opens a random tumblr page randomly

 ### Grammar